The CDC slashes estimates of omicron's prevalence in the U.S.

 Until omicron came along, delta was the most contagious variant of the virus, and CDC studies suggested that it may be more likely to result in hospitalization in the unvaccinated than other strains.

-Gohil adds that the CDC's new findings are also forcing hospitals to recalibrate because treating delta or omicron require different antibodies and medications.
+Gohil adds that the CDC's new findings are also forcing hospitals to recalibrate because treating delta or omicron requires different antibodies and medications.

 "The bottom line is, don't take your masks off just yet and get vaccinated, vaccinated, vaccinated, vaccinated — and boosted," Gohil said.